Geriatric Caregiving Tips: Caring for Aging Loved Ones

 Emotional Dynamics in Family Caregiving

 Family caregiving often stirs a mix of emotions.
-Watching a parent decline can be heartbreaking and uncomfortable for the sudden shift of roles and family dynamics that come as a result.
+Watching a parent decline can be heartbreaking, and the sudden shift in family dynamics that comes with it can be uncomfortable.
 You may feel guilt for not doing enough, frustration over family disagreements, or exhaustion from trying to do it all.

-You might also feel moments of closeness and gratitude, like when your loved one smiles, when they share a story from their youth, or when you see their relief at your presence.
-Recognizing and processing this emotional rollercoaster is vital for your long-term wellbeing.
+You might also feel moments of closeness and gratitude — like when your loved one smiles, shares a story from their youth, or when you see their relief at your presence.
+Recognizing and processing this emotional rollercoaster is vital for your long-term well-being.

 Recognizing Signs Your Loved One Needs Support